NateEag/how-i-code/content/debugging-programs.rst

 (e.g. "Bug fixes are free but new features are not."), it is important to have a way to know whether a behavior is a bug.

 A specification is useful for defining expected behavior.
-Once a client agrees in writing that the spec is an adequate description of what they want, the dev team is responsible for delivering only what it describes.
+If a client agrees in writing that the spec is an adequate description of what they want, the dev team is responsible for delivering only what it describes.
+Dev teams can establish this as their baseline expectation with all users, as a basis for communication.

 Defining undefined behavior, redefining misfeatures, and defining new features are all enhancements, not bugfixes.
 They should be handled and billed